CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowDefinition.md

 HasWorkflowMetadata returns a boolean if a field has been set.

+### SetWorkflowMetadataNil

+`func (o *WorkflowWorkflowDefinition) SetWorkflowMetadataNil(b bool)`

+ SetWorkflowMetadataNil sets the value for WorkflowMetadata to be an explicit nil

+### UnsetWorkflowMetadata
+`func (o *WorkflowWorkflowDefinition) UnsetWorkflowMetadata()`

+UnsetWorkflowMetadata ensures that no value is present for WorkflowMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)